-There is a lesson to be learned from this story.
+There's a lesson to be learned from this story.
 Perhaps the best way to avoid the type of situation faced by the Marvins is to enter into a cohabitation agreement before moving in together.
-The agreement can set forth the expectations of the parties in a legally enforceable manner, so that one partner does not end up saddled with an unanticipated financial burden or, conversely, a partner who is promised future support can enforce that expectation.
-An experienced attorney can help you draft an enforceable cohabitation agreement that best protects your rights and interests, and can advise you on property and money management issues so that you preserve your rights.
+The agreement can set forth the expectations of the parties in a legally enforceable manner, so that one partner does not end up saddled with an unanticipated financial burden or, conversely, a partner who's promised future support can enforce that expectation.

 Get Professional Help With Your Cohabitation Legal Issues

-If you are living with someone and want to better understand your rights, now is the time to act.
+If you're living with someone and want to better understand cohabitation and the law, and your rights in particular, time is of the essence.
 A well-written cohabitation agreement might be the right thing for your situation, or it might not.
 The key is to understand the laws in your state, perhaps by speaking with an experienced family law attorney in your neighborhood.